Explore Tanzania – Diverse Safari Tours & Adventure Experiences

 Looking to book Tanzania safaris to explore the Serengeti, Ngorongoro, and Kilimanjaro?
-Tanzania is the largest country in East Africa, spanning over 365,000 square miles with a population of over 36.5 million.
+According to multiple Tanzania travel guides, Tanzania is the largest country in East Africa, spanning over 365,000 square miles with a population of over 36.5 million.
 It's safe to visit and relies heavily on agriculture and tourism, with the latter contributing more than 1/6 of its annual income.

-Most safaris head to the northern part of the country, which houses the main attractions in the region, such as Ngorongoro Crater National Park, Mount Kilimanjaro, Serengeti National Park, and the remarkable Maasai people and culture.
+Most safaris head to the northern part of the country, which houses the main attractions in the region, such as Ngorongoro Crater, Mount Kilimanjaro, Serengeti National Park, and the remarkable Maasai people and culture.

 The south offers a special experience to all guests in Selous or Ruaha National Parks for an unforgettable game viewing experience.